When your patio furniture or grill starts to rust, you need to solve the problem immediately.

 As soon as that rust starts leaking onto your deck or patio, you will have an even more significant issue to deal with.
 We put together a quick guide to help you know what to do to prevent rust and how to treat rust stains when they do occur.

 Why does patio furniture rust?

-Most of the time, this happens because the finish and painting process that was initially done on the product is not of high quality.
-Most high-quality patio furniture should hold up for many years without any rust issues.
+Most of the time, this happens because the finish and painting process that was initially done on the product.
+Rust is a sign that the finish was not of high quality.
+Most high-quality patio furniture should hold up for many years without any rust issues!